ajLuna7/urban_analytics/final-project/results/rojas_final_report.md

 This preliminary project will work towards building a predictive model for food insecurity indicators in West Africa, using relevant environmental and household-related variables, as well as relying on a machine learning approach.
-This preliminary paper will rely on DHS-IPUMS survey and environmental data for Ivory Coast and Burkina Faso.
+This preliminary paper will rely on [DHS-IPUMS](https://www.idhsdata.org/idhs/) (Boyle, King, and Sobek 2019) survey and environmental data for Ivory Coast and Burkina Faso.
 For this specific analysis, the survey data is restricted to 2011 and 2010, respectively.
 Since the DHS standardizes all their variables across